Interleukin 13: Clinical significance

 Other research suggests that IL-13 is responsible for the promotion of the survival and the migration of epithelial cells, production of inducible nitric oxide synthase by airway epithelial cells, activation of macrophages, permeability of the epithelial cells, and transformation of airway fibroblasts to myofibroblasts leading to collagen deposition.
 The deposition then influences the airway remodelling in asthmatic patients.

+Besides its well-established role in respiratory diseases IL-13 also plays a role in anti-inflammatory processes of other organs.
+It suppresses proinflammatory mediators and it is involved in wound repair after injury.
+In type I diabetes, IL-13 antagonized cytotoxic insults to pancreatic β cells enhanced by IL-6.
+In a mouse model of acetaminophen-induced liver injury eosinophil-driven IL-4/IL-13 mediated hepatoprotective function.
+In severe alcohol-associated hepatitis low plasma level of IL-13 is a predictor of short-term (90-day) mortality.
+However, in contrast to its short-term beneficiary effects in acute situations, chronically increased IL-13 contributes to development of fibrosis and cirrhosis.

 Dupilumab is a monoclonal antibody IL-13 and IL-4 modulator that targets the shared receptor of IL-4 and IL-13, IL4Rα.
 Since IL-4 and IL-13 have similar biological activities, dupilumab may be an effective form of treatment for asthmatic patients.
+Cendakimab is also a monoclonal antibody to the IL-13 receptor.